ThePuzzlemaker/tethys/README.md

 ## "Paper"

-The source for the "paper" (really just a typeset informal writeup) is in [`paper.tex`](paper.tex) (requires pdftex).
+The source for the "paper" (really just a typeset informal writeup) is in [`paper/paper.tex`](paper/paper.tex) (requires pdftex).
 At some points there may be a PDF in the repository but there is no guarantee that it is up-to-date with the LaTeX source.